mumoshu/gosh/README.md

 You would usually use it to:

-- Use Go instead of Shell scripts
+- Write Go instead of Shell scripts
 - Build your project, as an alternative to `make`
 - Write Bash functions in Go
 - Build your own shell with custom functions written in Go